WordPress/wporg-mu-plugins/README.md

 # wporg-mu-plugins

-Over time, this is intended to become the canonical source repository all `mu-plugins` on the WordPress.org network.
+Over time, this is intended to become the canonical source repository for all `mu-plugins` on the WordPress.org network.
 At the moment, it only includes a few.

 ## Usage